 - Lesson 2 and 3: Investigate: What is present? – This two-lesson sequence supports students to understand concepts such as biodiversity and unpack relevant terminology (for example, endemic, native and pest).
 The practical component requires setting tracking tunnels and includes some safety guidelines.

 - Lesson 4: Instigate: What’s the solution? – In this lesson, students work as pest detectives, discovering how well matched their predictions are to what they discover on the tracking tunnel pads.
 Students learn how to use available, safe and humane traps and how to select and set effective traps in the school area.

 - Lesson 5: Evaluate: So what? - This lesson makes connections by mapping biodiversity and its relationship to tracking tunnels and traps, includes a post-unit assessment test and supports embedding the learning and action by reflecting on the process.

 Nature of science

 Conservation efforts are improved when we understand how living organisms interact and how to effectively target pest species.

+Find out how a weasel going through a tracking tunnel at ZEALANDIA was the first sign of that this pest had got past the predator-proof fence.
 In the activity Making a tracking tunnel, students monitor the presence of pest species in a neighbouring gully or their school grounds.